TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Detailed Design/Control & Communication Design/Control & Compute.md

 ### Roles:
 - The Raspberry Pi Pico actuates the MG90S micro servo in the Mechanical & Structural Subsystem. does system logging, timestamp alignment, data collection, and any light computation needed for merging GPS/compass data with system events, and stores logs for post-flight analysis.
-- The DS3231 RTC maintains accurate timekeeping (within ±2 ppm), ensuring that all logged events — charging cycles, corona detection markers, servo movements, system faults — are chronologically aligned and traceable.
+- The DS3231 RTC maintains accurate timekeeping (within ±2 ppm), ensuring that all logged events — charging cycles, servo movements, system faults — are chronologically aligned and traceable.
 - The Goku GM10 Nano V3 GPS + Compass provides lightweight positional data and heading information to complement the timestamped logs.
 - The MicroSD card breakout board acts as the system's black box.
 All logged data is recorded and accessible.